 Consider following these additional best practices to help you keep the sensitive data in your Shared U-M Box account organized.
 Clearly identify information as sensitive to make it easier to see where security safeguards are needed and where you must be careful to monitor and update access restrictions.

 - Use tags to identify folders containing sensitive data.
-See Tags on U-M Box: Protecting Sensitive Data for details.
+See Tagging Items in Box for details.

 - Follow naming conventions that clearly identify folders that contain sensitive data.
 For example, you might want to prefix your folder name with the type of data it contains or its data classification level: